What is a “C Section Shelf”, And 4 Ways To Fix It

 Certain features such as age, ethnicity and skin tone will have an impact as to how obvious this shelf is.

-There are a number of things you can try at home to decrease the appearance of a C section shelf.
+There are a number of things you can try at home to decrease the appearance of a C section shelf, inlcuding using a cup like this.
 If these don’t give you the improvements you’re hoping for, there are other more invasive strategies you could try.

 I use the scar massage and mobilisation techniques daily in my practice, and have seen first hand just how beneficial they can be.